JohnReedLOL/debugtrace/README.md

 - Pick either "Application" (with a Main class) or "SBT Task" (run or test, usually)

-- Click the green 'Run' triangle and watch the stack traces in the console.
+- Click the green 'Run' (Shift+F10) or 'Debug' (Shift+F9) button and watch the stack traces in the console.

+- For best results, click 'Debug' as the stack traces will be optimized away in 'Run' mode.
+IntelliJ console has shortcut up and down arrows to navigate up and down the stack trace (see: http://s29.postimg.org/ud0knou1j/debug_Screenshot_Crop.png ).

-These instruction assume you know how to package a jar file (sbt package) and include it in your project (SBT uses the "lib" directory)
+These instruction assume you know how to package a jar file (sbt package) and include it in your project (SBT uses the "lib" directory).

 To include the jar file, you can add this to your build.sbt file: